-Students will be taught using various learning methods and activities including prerecorded lectures, demonstrations, practice sessions, case studies, projects, worksheets, Internet exercises, quizzes, exams, streaming video, and recordings.
+Students will be taught using various learning methods and activities including lectures, demonstrations, practice sessions, case studies, projects, worksheets, Internet exercises, quizzes, exams, and streaming video.
 Course materials will be available on Brightspace for student access during the course.
 Resources are also available in the MLT student laboratory and campus library.